Modified 25 May 2018

-International Barcodes Limited is governed by the NZ Privacy Act 1993 and Unsolicited Electronic Messages Act 2007.
+International Barcodes Limited is governed by the NZ Privacy Act 1993 and the Unsolicited Electronic Messages Act 2007.
 These Acts regulate how personal information is handled by International Barcodes Limited.

 The types of personal information we collect and hold

 We collect personal information about our users to provide our products, services and customer service.
 Our products, services and customer support are provided through many platforms, including, among others, websites, phone applications, email and telephone.
-The specific platform and the product, service or support with which you interact may affect the personal data we collect.
+The specific platform and the product, service or support you interact with may affect the personal data we collect.